 The letters in this book are given freely but not without cost.
-In our careers we have seen inadequate gains in the provision of basic services such as water, sanitation, health, education and security for all; a billion people still live in extreme poverty; the planet's ecosystems are severely strained; and more than two billion able adults are underemployed or unemployed.
-There is widespread fear for the future and troubling retrenchment.
+In our careers we have seen inadequate gains in the provision of basic services such as water, sanitation, health, education and security for all; a billion people still live in extreme poverty; the planet's ecosystems are severely strained; we must now respond to pandemics such as COVID-19 and other threats that can appear at our door without warning.

-Many of our consciences are shadowed with doubts: did we try hard enough, were we brave enough in protecting the vulnerable, did we include all the known considerations in our calculations, and what remains unknown?
+Many of us that went before have doubts: did we try hard enough, were we brave enough in protecting the vulnerable, did we include all the known considerations in our calculations, and what remains unknown?
 We will be judged by you-as it should be.
 We will be found wanting.
 But you will also find that we possess indomitable optimism and passion to make things better.

-We are confident that our optimism in you is warranted, and for as long as we are able, we will work with you.
+Our optimism in you is warranted, and for as long as we are able, we will work with you.
 We also take to heart and pass to you with unequivocal force of persuasion, the idea that now more than ever, engineering is a team effort.
-Engineers must work with other professionals, the public, politicians and within planetary ecosystems.
+Engineers must work with other professionals, the public, politicians and within planetary limits.
 A professional engineer must engender trust.
 This trust is earned through honest humility and openness.
 Seek to understand and strengthen that most valuable coefficient of public support.

 We urge you to take an active role in governance and management of your communities, countries and international institutions, as well as, of course, your homes.
 On average, as a profession we have not risen sufficiently to the challenge of governance.
 This must be achieved through active participation and more forceful advocacy of the need for, and adherence to, evidence-based policies and clearly measured progress.
-Our pragmatism of action is urgently needed.
+Our pragmatism for action is urgently needed.

-Much has transpired since the first enactment of Rudyard Kipling's 1925 Calling of an Engineer.
+Much has transpired since the first enactment of Rudyard Kipling's

+1925 Calling of an Engineer.
 Respond to the call, and be proud that you are an engineer; but also be mindful that you now have a weighty responsibility.
-The following letters are written with heartfelt hope and a smattering of suggestions for your upcoming careers.
+The following letters are written with hope and a smattering of suggestions for your upcoming careers.
 Please accept them in the spirit they are given; enjoy the journey.